Last verified: 17 days ago

 What the Science Says

 Borage oil is a seed oil from the Borago officinalis plant and one of the richest plant sources of gamma-linolenic acid (GLA), an omega-6 fatty acid with anti-inflammatory properties.
-Clinical trials suggest it may lower triglycerides, raise HDL ('good') cholesterol, and reduce blood pressure in certain populations, particularly overweight adults and postmenopausal women.
-Small studies also show it may reduce acne lesions and improve skin brightness when used topically, though most human evidence comes from short trials with limited sample sizes.
+Clinical trials suggest it may lower triglycerides, raise HDL cholesterol, reduce blood pressure in hypertensive women, and help reduce acne lesions when taken for 6–10 weeks.
+Applied topically, it may also improve skin brightness and support the skin's lipid barrier.

 What It Doesn't Do